wilver-g/To-do-app/README.md

 # To-do-app
-This is a simple to-do applications
+This is a simple to-do applications using HTML CSS and JAVASCRIPT